Bernard Pesquet: Serial murders

-On November 23, 1974, Bernard Pesquet ambushed his wife Christiane, 33, and killed her with a 7.65 mm rifle.
+On 23 November 1974, Bernard Pesquet ambushed his wife Christiane, 33, and killed her with a 7.65 mm rifle.
 Following this, he left her in agony until her death and then buried her corpse under a meter of earth in his second basement, at his home in Pierrelaye.
-In the days following the murder of his wife, Bernard Pesquet, questioned by the neighborhood, pretended his wife had run away again, following an umpteenth argument between the couple.
+In the days following the murder of his wife, Bernard Pesquet, questioned by the neighbourhood, pretended his wife had run away again, following an umpteenth argument between the couple.

-On January 28, 1975, Bernard Pesquet wrote a letter to the parents of his wife, that their daughter had turned out to be a "fickle wife", "interested" and "spendthrift".
+On 28 January 1975, Bernard Pesquet wrote a letter to the parents of his wife that their daughter had turned out to be a "fickle wife", "egotistic" and "spendthrift".
 Pesquet also wrote in his letter that he was sorry for the "departure" of his wife.
-Although the claim she had run away was credible, Christiane was nevertheless wanted for a simple loan not repaid to her family.
-Following this, the disappearance of Christiane Pesquet results in classification without continuation; for lack of dependent elements.
+Although the claim she had run away was credible, a missing persons report was nevertheless put out for Christiane due to a loan not repaid to her family.
+The investigation into the disappearance of Christiane Pesquet resulted in dismissal.

-On April 30, 1976, Henri Franqui, a 52-year-old real estate agent, went to Bernard Pesquet in Pierrelaye, in order to buy his house after several unsuccessful attempts in the past.
-Annoyed, Pesquet shoots Franqui with his 7.65 mm rifle, then buried the body of his victim in the basement, as he had done with his wife.
-Bernard Pesquet, then financially ruined, subsequently used Franqui's checkbook to do some shopping and also sold the latter's car.
+On 30 April 1976, Henri Franqui, a 52-year-old real estate agent, went to Bernard Pesquet in Pierrelaye in order to buy his house after several unsuccessful attempts in the past.
+Annoyed, Pesquet shot Franqui with his 7.65 mm rifle, then buried the body of his victim in the basement, as he had done with his wife.
+Bernard Pesquet, then financially ruined, subsequently used Franqui's chequebook to do some shopping and also sold the latter's car.

-On July 29, 1976, at around 11:30 a.m., Bernard Pesquet went to Neuilly-sur-Seine to visit a retired couple, Emile Bergaud, 71, his wife Alice Bergaud, 73, as well as their servant Alfeia Borgioni, aged 63.
+On 29 July 1976, at around 11:30 a.m., Bernard Pesquet went to Neuilly-sur-Seine to visit a retired couple, Emile Bergaud, 71, his wife Alice Bergaud, 73, as well as their servant Alfeia Borgioni, aged 63.
 Under the pretext of repainting the house of the retired couple, Pesquet, being again in debt, killed the Bergaud couple as well as Mrs. Borgioni, using his 7.65 mm rifle, before stealing the booty and valuables and goods.
 He left without anyone stopping him.
-Upon the discovery of the three bloodied corpses, Commissioner Claude Cancès was immediately appraised of this homicide case.
+Upon the discovery of the three bloodied corpses, Commissioner Claude Cancès was immediately captured by this homicide case.
 When they arrived at the scene, the police discovered that Ms. Bergaud had received a letter from Bernard Pesquet, in which the latter had announced that he was coming to the couple's home.

-On July 30, 1976, knowing that Bernard Pesquet lived in the region, the gendarmes went to his home for his testimony.
-But, upon the police learning that Pesquet has already spent 20 years of his life in prison for murder, they decided to immediately place him in custody.
-Bernard Pesquet having been free for fifteen years, he is the ideal culprit.
-Jewels and gold bars belonging to the Bergaud couple were found at Pesquet's home, but the 54-year-old man remained silent on the triple murder of Neuilly-sur-Seine.
+On 30 July 1976, knowing that Bernard Pesquet lived in the region, the gendarmes went to his home for his testimony.
+But, upon the police learning that Pesquet had already spent 20 years of his life in prison for murder, they decided to immediately place him in custody.
+Bernard Pesquet, having been free for fifteen years, was the ideal culprit.
+Jewels and gold bars belonging to the Bergaud couple were found at Pesquet's home, but the 54-year-old man remained silent on the triple murder in Neuilly-sur-Seine.